-Henrik Ibsen Biography and Poems.
-This is biographical information on Henrik Ibsen, one of the best poets of all time.
-This biography page also provides a link to poems written by Ibsen, as well as, a video biography...if available.
+The biography of Henrik Ibsen.
+This page has biographical information on Henrik Ibsen, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Henrik Johan Ibsen (Norwegian: ['hnk 'psn] ; 20 March 1828 – 23 May 1906) was a major 19th-century Norwegian playwright, theatre director, and poet.
 He is often referred to as "the father of realism" and is one of the founders of Modernism in theatre.
 His major works include Brand, Peer Gynt, An Enemy of the People, Emperor and Galilean, A Doll's House, Hedda Gabler, Ghosts, The Wild Duck, Rosmersholm, and The Master Builder.
 He is the most frequently performed dramatist in the world after Shakespeare, and A Doll's House became the world's most performed play by the early 20th century.